-Goldstein, Borgen, Dardarian & Ho (“GBDH”) has been in the forefront of the struggle for civil rights and workers’ rights since 1972, evolving into one of the nation’s leading plaintiffs’ class action law firms devoted to the protection of the interests of workers and others who are subjected to discrimination and abuse.
-The firm has been known by different names since its founding, as former partners departed the firm.
-Since 2013, the firm has been known as GBDH.
+Goldstein, Borgen, Dardarian & Ho (“GBDH”) has been in the forefront of the struggle for civil rights and workers’ rights since 1972, evolving into one of the nation’s leading plaintiffs’ class action law firms devoted to the protection of the interests of workers, consumers, and others who are subjected to discrimination and abuse.

-In 2012, GBDH celebrated its fortieth anniversary.
-The firm continues its commitment to enforcing Title VII of the Civil Rights Act of 1964, the Fair Labor Standards Act (FLSA), the American with Disabilities Act, environmental laws (and other state and federal laws designed to protect individuals from abuses in the work place and beyond) through class action and complex litigation.
+In 2022, GBDH celebrated its fiftieth anniversary.
+The firm continues its commitment to enforcing state and federal laws designed to protect individuals from abuses in the work place and beyond through class action and complex litigation.
 See details about our current cases.

 More information about GBDH’s history can be found in the following materials:

 - California’s Top Boutique Law Firms by the Daily Journal